It has been a while now since Landewednack School became a 'Thrive School'; the following is an outline of what that means to your child:

 Now more than ever it is so important to look after our mental health and that of our children.
 Everyone has had a different experience of the pandemic, and will have varying levels of coping skills and resilience in dealing with those experiences.

 Here at Landewednack we will be keeping an open mind about what our children may be going through and how they will be coping with it and the support they will need going forward.
-For most children, getting back to the routine and structure of the school day will hopefully be a positive step, but for others we anticipate there may be some challenges; such as focussing on learning, the pace of learning, unstructured times like break times, being separated from parents, and suddenly being back amongst many peers.
+For most children, the routine and structure of the school day will be reassuring and enable them to thrive, but for others, there may be some challenges; such as focussing on learning, the pace of learning, unstructured times like break times, being separated from parents, and many other challenges that children may face.

 Emotional upset can manifest itself in many forms, so we will be keeping a careful eye on any changes in behaviour or the way in which a child is presenting in school so that we are actively listening, understanding and responding in appropriate ways.

 We now have a designated room “Rainbow Room” for any adult to work with a child who needs some kind of extra support.
-We are still an active THRIVE school as well as T.I.S and pride ourselves in having the skills to support our children with emotional well-being so that they are as receptive as they can be for their daily learning.
+We pride ourselves in having the skills to support our children with emotional well-being so that they are as receptive as they can be for their daily learning.

-The coronavirus situation has been a shared experience of trauma for communities as well as individuals and families.
+The pandemic has had a far reaching, long-term impact; some families have additional trauma to navigate their way through.
 There is a need to process and understand what has happened, to grieve any losses and work together to find a way forward.
 With this in mind please be assured that we are here to listen to you as parents and will always do our best to support your family as a whole.
 Do look out for any of these sorts of signs that all may not be totally fine in your child and don’t hesitate to get in touch if you feel that your child would benefit from some extra support: changes in mood, low energy, withdrawal from social contact with friends, being tearful, significant loss or increase in appetite, anger outbursts, being withdrawn, anxiety.

-This is not an exhaustive list and you know your child best – please get in touch if you have any concerns and I will get back to you asap.
+This is not an exhaustive list and you know your child best – please get in touch if you have any concerns, we have a strong team at Landewednack who really do care.